wretchedghost/vimConfig/vim/bundle/README.md

-# Things that I have added for my custom .vimrc
+# Some things that I have added for my custom .vimrc
 * allow editing of a file as superuser when not first run as superuser :w!!
 * enter a shebang when typing <_sh> in insert mode.